Stuycs-K/project03-final-09-hahk-liange-yampolskys/README.md

 How does the user interact with this program?

-The user will use the terminal to interact with the program.
+The user will use the terminal to interact with the program through the user menu.